 Airworthiness Matters: Next Generation Maintenance Human Factors

-Aerossurance’s Andy Evans wrote an article in the current issue of the International Federation of Airworthiness (IFA) Airworthiness Matters magazine on: Next Generation Maintenance Human Factors (available here: IFA Airworthiness Matters 2016).
+Aerossurance’s Andy Evans wrote an article in the 2016 issue of the International Federation of Airworthiness (IFA) Airworthiness Matters magazine on: Next Generation Maintenance Human Factors (available here: IFA Airworthiness Matters 2016).

 Over the last 10-15 years, much attention has been focused on maintenance human factors training and reporting & investigating errors.
 While we could concentrate on simply doing more of these and certainly can find ways to do these things better, perhaps the next generation approach needs to include a much wider range of activities.